whphhg/vcash-electron/README.md

     $ npm run dev-win (Windows)

 ## Launch the Vcash daemon on GUI start-up
-Placing a daemon named `vcashd-ia32` or `vcashd-x64` into the `bin/` directory will launch it on GUI start-up if it matches the correct platform and arch.
+Place a daemon named `vcashd-ia32` or `vcashd-x64` into the `bin/` directory and it will launch on GUI start-up if it matches the correct platform and arch.
 It will also get bundled with the GUI if you run any of the `npm run dist-*` scripts.

 ## Contribute translations